 But Panetta said harsh interrogation methods, including water boarding or simulated drowning, did play a role in locating bin Laden, though not a decisive one.

 "The whole effort in going after bin Laden involved 10 years of work, in piecing together various pieces of intelligence that were gathered.
 And there's no question that some of the intelligence gathered was a result of some of these methods," he said.

 "But I think it's difficult to say that they were the critical element.
 I think they were part of the vast puzzle that you had to put together in order to ultimately locate where bin Laden was."

 Asked if the Al-Qaeda leader would have been discovered even without the interrogation methods widely condemned as torture, Panetta said: "I think we would have found him, even without that piece of the puzzle."

-The CIA and the Pentagon heavily cooperated with the filmmakers, who were given access to officials and even a Navy SEAL commando familiar with the raid.
+The CIA and the Pentagon cooperated heavily with the filmmakers, who were given access to officials and even offered a meeting with a Navy SEAL commando familiar with the raid.